stefanluedtke/XSPNFlow/README.md

-from spn.algorithms.Exchangeability import Exchangeable from spn.structure.Base import Sum, Product from spn.structure.leaves.parametric.Parametric import Categorical from spn.algorithms.Inference import likelihood import pandas as pd import numpy as np
+from spn.algorithms.Exchangeability import Exchangeable from spn.structure.Base import Sum, Product from spn.structure.leaves.parametric.Parametric import Categorical import pandas as pd

 #For an exchangeable leaf, parameters w_1, ..., w_{|T|} as specified in the
 #paper need to be provided. w_t is the probability of an assignment with t ones.